NHS in ‘state of crisis’ as hospitals declare criticial incidents over Covid

 PM insists no new measures needed as hospitals plead with ‘exhausted’ staff to give up rest days to keep services open

-The NHS is in “state of crisis”, leaders have warned as hospitals across the country declared critical incidents and prime minister Boris Johnson admitted pressures will last for “weeks”.
+The NHS is in a “state of crisis”, leaders have warned as hospitals across the country declared critical incidents and prime minister Boris Johnson admitted pressures will last for “weeks”.

-Hospitals and ambulance services across the UK have moved up to their highest alert levels as they grapple with “unprecedented pressure,” with Covid driving staffing shortages at the same time as rising admissions.
+Hospitals and ambulance services across the UK have moved up to their highest alert levels as they grapple with “unprecedented pressure”, with Covid driving staffing shortages at the same time as rising admissions.

-England and Scotland recorded a combined 157,758 new cases of Covid and the number of patients in hospitals across England with the disease reached 13,151 – up from 12,615 on New Year’s Day.
-No new data for Wales and Northern Ireland was available on Monday.
+England and Scotland recorded a combined 157,758 new cases of Covid on Monday, while the number of patients in hospitals across England with the disease reached 13,151 – up from 12,615 on New Year’s Day.
+No new data for Wales or Northern Ireland was available on Monday.

 “In many parts of the health service, we are currently in a state of crisis,” said Matthew Taylor, chief executive of the NHS Confederation, which represents hospitals.

-Healthcare leaders in Norfolk have declared a major incident, and warned the public on Christmas Eve their hospitals faced the “most significant and sustained pressures they have faced in recent years”.
+Healthcare leaders in Norfolk have declared a major incident, having warned the public on Christmas Eve that their hospitals faced the “most significant and sustained pressures they have faced in recent years”.
 They asked people to only come to A&E if absolutely necessary.

-Meanwhile, hospitals in Lincolnshire triggered a critical incident over “extreme and unprecedented staffing shortages”, as East Midlands Ambulance Service warned it received a “record breaking” 1,714,999 calls on the first seven hours of 2022.
+Meanwhile, hospitals in Lincolnshire triggered a critical incident over “extreme and unprecedented staffing shortages”, as East Midlands Ambulance Service said it had received a “record-breaking” 1,714 calls via the 999 service in the first seven hours of 2022.

-Prime minister Boris Johnson insisted on Monday that no further Covid restrictions were needed in England, though he admitted “the pressure on our NHS and on our hospitals is going to be considerable in the course of the next couple of weeks, and maybe more”.
+Prime minister Boris Johnson insisted on Monday that no further Covid restrictions were needed in England, though he admitted that “the pressure on our NHS and on our hospitals is going to be considerable in the course of the next couple of weeks, and maybe more”.

 Defending his light-touch approach – in stark contrast to crackdowns in the rest of the UK – Mr Johnson said: “We have got plan B in place, people should never forget that.”